There is a great offer of things to do in Cagliari.

 Spend a day at the beach

-Regardless of the season, one of the best things to do in Cagliari is going to the beach.
+Regardless of the season, we locals love going to the beach.
 We locals can’t really do without it and any excuse is good to go – a coffee with friends, a sunset drink, a walk for fresh air, a swim and even running.
 As long as we get to see it!

 These are the best city beaches:

-Cala Fighera a popular nudist beach that requires a bit of a hike to get to.
+CALA FIGHERA – A popular naturist beach that requires a bit of a hike to get to.
 It’s gorgeous.
 You can also get there by kayak from Poetto Beach.

 Not far from Calamosca you can access another trail that goes to the Fortino di Sant’Ignazio, a fort (of which not much remains) that dates back to 1792.
 It is close to a lighthouse and a Spanish watch tower and the views are stunning.